By: Julie Shipman, Career Coach

 Think about “Cancel Culture”.
 I like the spirit in which it came about, but as a small business owner, I’m concerned about how it’s executed.

 What’s a thoughtful person to do?
 Use come criteria instead of using re-sharing.

 - What facts have informed my opinion and have those facts come from reputable sources?

 - Is the opinion I’m sharing based on first-hand experience?
-In other words, am I talking about something I witnessed, experienced or personally researched, as opposed to sharing something I simply heard from someone?
+In other words, am I talking about something I witnessed, experienced or personally researched, as opposed to just re-posting something I heard from someone else.

 - What impact will my opinion have on the person receiving it?
 Will it add value or enrich them in some way?
 Did they ask for my opinion?